Reverse Time Migration

 Below lists major components of the AxRTM library.
 The architecture of AxRTM is designed to allow for the addition of geophysical functionality in a modular fashion.
 This allows an Integrator who has their own RTM expertise to incorporate their proprietary methods above and/or into the API.

 Currently supported hardware is Intel/AMD multi-core CPU and NVIDIA GPUs.
 Support for future computational hardware was part of the fundamental design of the AxRTM library, meaning that adopting a new hardware platform in the future will not require any changes to the overlying RTM application.

 The Importance of Anisotropic Reverse Time Migration

 Move the mouse over the picture to show how isotropic imaging of this anisotropic dataset fails to image the salt flanks and mis-positions the sub-salt sediments.
 In the TTI image, the salt flanks are clearly defined and the sediments imaged right up to the salt boundary.

 For large RTM volumes, AxRTM decomposes the domain across multiple compute nodes.
 Acceleware fully supports the spanning of a single migration volume across both multiple GPUs/CPUs on a single compute node, as well as multiple compute nodes (Figure 1).

 |Figure 1: Compute nodes are dynamically grouped into Shot Groups to work on very large migration volumes.|

-Build: Using, AxRTM library as the computational engine Acceleware can build and integrate an RTM solution to meet your needs.
+Using the AxRTM library as the computational engine Acceleware can build and integrate an RTM solution to meet your needs.
 This provides a tailored solution that integrates seamlessly with your existing processing workflow.
-Please contact your Acceleware representative for more information.
+Please contact an Acceleware representative for more information.